Phangan Island is to the northeast of Surat Thani, about 20 kilometers

 thousand revelers each time.
 However, it should be remembered that Haad

 Rin is just one small slice of island's shoreline.

-I have to own up that the rugged north eastern area of Koh Phangan does have some of the most undeveploped sandy beaches on the island, which also make them having the best beaches for swimming.
+I have to admit that the wild north east area of Kohpangan does have some of the most outstanding pristine beaches on the island, which also make them having the best beaches for swimming.

 Koh Phangan 360° Panorama Photos